allisonbertrandsa/pa-dicom-wg34-supp229/README.md

   display files as a volume, enable the "Skip 'Dimension Organization' in enhanced multi-frame IODs" and possibly disable "Sort frames in enhanced multi-frame IODs by IPP/IOP" prior to loading the data.
+- MedDream-DICOM-Viewer-8.1.0 - Will read the XYZ files.
+Will read the Raw XYZ-PA file, but gives an undefined error on the Processed XYZ-PA file (TBR).
+- Onis 3.0.3 - Reads XYZ-PA and XYZ files.
+Displays all files as a stack of frames.
 - Slicer - Will read the XYZ files.
 Will not read the XYZ-PA files.
 Will generate volumes of US and PA files.
 - Visus JiveX Viewer - Reads XYZ-PA and XYZ files.
 Displays all files as a stack of frames.